-Darknet is an application designed by E McNeill.
+Darknet is an app created by E McNeill.
 Darknet was first published on .
-The app is currently available for Steam, Other.
+Darknet is currently available on Steam, Other.

 Darknet is a strategy/puzzle game in which you play as an elite hacker in the Net.
 Plug into cyberspace, using viruses, worms, and exploits to steal the data before your signal gets traced!